ruiyan1995/Group-Activity-Recognition/README.md

 # Participation-Contributed Temporal Dynamic Model for Group Activity Recognition.

 This repository includes the code of PCTDM and some baselines such as HDTM[1], Wang[2], impelemented by Pytorch.
 We give a general DMS code framework for Group Activity Recognition task.
 You can apply new model or dataset into this framework easily!
-In 2019, I will clear up the code again!
+The scripts in 'Pre' may not work as expected, I will clear up the code as soon as possible!
 For further information about me, welcome to my [homepage](https://ruiyan1995.github.io/).

 ## The general piplines of GAR